I’ve been looking at the best low-impact cardio machine that’ll improve fitness without straining knees, hips, other joints or even the wallet.

 Over the following sections, we’ll address a combination of these two, to give the best possible choices for good cardio workouts.

 Remember, if you are suffering from severe joint issues, especially if you frequently feel pain, speak to a medical professional.
-A doctor can not only diagnose the problem, but they can, hopefully, give advice on exercises you can do to alleviate the issue.
+A doctor can not only diagnose the problem but can, hopefully, give advice on exercises you can do to alleviate the issue.

 We’re going to start with a cardio machine that was designed to be very low impact.
-If you’re unaware, it’s an elliptical, also known as a cross-trainer.
+Elliptical machines, also known as cross-trainers has been popular in gyms for a long time.

 It is a machine designed to simulate the action of walking, running, or climbing upstairs.